INDEPENDENT REPORTS about vaping and e-cigs

 You very much get what you pay for with regard to tank and battery quality and the vaping experience they provide.
 Cheap hardware may not be made to the standards you require or deserve.

-To avoid disappointment and to enjoy vaping at its fullest you should consider progressing to higher-quality and therefore more expensive vaping tanks/devices that are engineered to higher standards, give you more control, flexibility and features and produce greater quantities of vapour.
+To avoid disappointment and to enjoy vaping at its fullest you should consider progressing to higher-quality vaping devices that are engineered to higher standards, give you more control, flexibility and features and produce greater quantities of vapour.

-Using both high-quality tanks and batteries enable you to make the most of premium e-liquids and experience their tasty and exotic flavour blends, cloud quantity and throat hit.
+Using both high-quality tanks and batteries enable you to make the most of premium e-liquids and experience their tasty and exotic flavour blends, cloud quantity and nicotine hit.

-There are trusted and reputable hardware manufacturers such as SMOK, Aspire, ASMODUS, KangerTech, JoyeTech and Eleaf, and there are many new-comers, clones and counterfeiters.
+There are trusted and reputable hardware manufacturers such as SMOK, Aspire, ASMODUS, KangerTech, Joyetech and VOOPOO, and there are many new-comers, clones and counterfeiters.
 So take advice from an experience vaper.

 USING VAPING BATTERIES